janhq/jan/docs/docs/about/about.md

 title: About Jan
 ---

-Jan is a tool to build your own Personal AI, that runs privately on your own computer.
+Jan is a tool to run LLMs privately on your personal computer.

-We envision a future where our lives are improved by helpful and practical AI assistants, that we continuously customize to meet our needs.
+Jan's roadmap is to build a framework for Personal AIs that can be customized and extended by anyone.

 ## Why does Jan Exist?

-### Our Mission
+### Mission

 To enable high-productivity individuals to use AI to scale themselves.

-### Our Ideal Customer
+### Ideal Customer

 Our ideal customer is an AI Enthusiast who wants to experiment with solving problems using AI, and is ok with experimental software.